-The Fulton Corridor Revitalization Program would be implemented concurrently with the East River Waterfront Esplanade and Piers Project, the open space improvements on Peck Slip, Catherine Slip, Montgomery Slip, and Rutgers Slip, enhancements to the East River Park connector, and street reconstruction projects.
-The streetscape and storefront and façade enhancements and parks projects would be funded in full or in part by LMDC.
-The street reconstruction projects are being funded by the Federal Highway Administration.
+The Peck Slip project would be implemented concurrently with the East River Esplanade and Piers project, the open space improvements on Catherine Slip, Montgomery Slip, and Rutgers Slip, enhancements to the East River Park connector, and street reconstruction projects.
+The park and open space improvements are be funded in full or in part by LMDC.
+The street reconstruction projects are being funded by the Federal Highway Administration (FHWA).